ZeqinYu/ZeqinYu.github.io/aboutme.md

 My research interests are primarily focused on **Multimedia Forensics and Security**, particularly in detecting and preventing manipulation and forgery of images, videos, and other media content.
 I also have extensive experience in [competitions](#honors--awards) related to the above research areas.

-If you are interested in my research or would like to explore collaboration opportunities, feel free to reach out! ~~**I am also currently looking for internship or exchange student opportunities!**~~ **I am currently seeking potential job opportunities.**
+If you are interested in my research or would like to explore collaboration opportunities, feel free to reach out! ~~**I am also currently looking for internship or exchange student opportunities!**~~ **I am currently exploring potential job opportunities in advance.**

 ----------------------------